Resting Potential 2022

 Resting Potential tells a story over nine chapters of a woman named Lucy Oser, who experiences a profound change in her understanding of existence, and struggles to find someone who will believe her.
 The film is an inquiry into the nature of belief: How do our beliefs shape our actions?

 I first tried to tell this story in 2002 while I was still living in Toronto.
-That version of the project went by some different names A Grain of Sand, Immanence, Golden, and the main character’s name changed a few times too.
-The film was designed as a “low budget” project in the $300,000 range.
-I had an excellent cast lined up (Tara Rosling, Liisa Repo-Martell), a wonderful DOP (Kim Derko), and a marvelous composer (Tom Third).
-I had a Producer with an emerging portfolio.
-And we couldn’t get the money in place.
+The film was designed as a “low budget” project in the $300,000 range, and a couple of times it felt like it might happen and then it didn’t.
 In frustration, I put the project aside and embarked on Plan B, which resulted in the film River.

 Over the next 15 years of so, I would work on the screenplay and submit grant applications.
 I’ve lost count of the number of times the Canada Council said no. My sister Marian worked as Production Designer on the film Julie Walking Home by the Polish writer/director Agnieszka Holland (Europa, Europa; Three Colours trilogy) and she sent the screenplay to Agnieszka who read it and wrote me, “”I like the script a lot and can see it as truly original – and courageous in some way in our time.”
 That was encouraging to hear.
 Around 2017, I was lamenting my inability to get the film made to a filmmaker friend Elida Schogt, and she said, “make the film on whatever you can raise”.
 That bracing bit of advice and encouragement helped me to re-frame how to approach this.